 Can you place Moneyline bets in parlay?

 Yes.
-Moneyline parlays are actually growing.
+Moneyline parlays in Maryland are actually growing.
 A parlay is whenever you place a single wager that involves multiple game results.
 Parlay payout is larger than a wager that only accounts for one player or team.

 Even though Moneyline parlays are becoming more popular, it is difficult to win since you have to select multiple winners.
 If you win, payouts can be very big, especially if the parlay involves underdog winners.
 We recommend a Moneyline parlay calculator.